HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Background and Motivation

 The number of expected cold starts that occur within $D$ minutes can be expressed as:

 which has a maximum when $d E/ d\lambda = 0, \lambda=1/T$.

-Figure~\ref{fig:invocation_rate_and_cold_start} shows the relation of $E_{cs}$ versus $\lambda$ when $T=10\;min$ and $D = 1440\;min$ (a day).
+Figure~\ref{fig:invocation_rate_and_cold_start} shows the relation of $E_{cs}$ versus $\lambda$ when $T=15\;min$ and $D = 1440\;min$ (a day).
 Only functions with invocation rates around $1/T$ have a large number of expected cold starts, functions that are less or more frequently invoked have fewer cold starts.
 Cloud providers like Azure~\cite{AzureFunction} and AWS~\cite{AWSLambda} configure dynamic \emph{keep-alive} time from $5$ to $30$ minutes.
 The different \emph{keep-alive} time changes the position of the maximum point, but the shapes are similar.

-To answer question two, we draw the density histogram of the actual function distribution in the same Figure~\ref{fig:invocation_rate_and_cold_start}.
+To answer question 2, we draw the density histogram of the actual function distribution in the same Figure~\ref{fig:invocation_rate_and_cold_start}.
 For function-specific tuning, assuming the cost of optimizing a function is~$c$ and the benefits of an optimized cold start are $w$.
 Functions that are worth function-specific tuning must satisfy the following:

 However, from the histogram, the serverless workload in production can be extremely skewed.
-Over $50\%$ of functions have very a low invocation rate (less than 0.001 calls per minute) and $E_{cs}$, which experience less than $1.4$ times of cold starts.
-Thus, those functions are hard to qualify equation~\ref{eq:cost}, which means function-specific tuning is not economic for them.
+More than $50\%$ of the functions have a very low invocation rate (less than 0.001 calls per minute) and $E_{cs}$, which experience less than $1.4$ times of cold starts per day.
+Thus, those functions do not satisfy Equation~\ref{eq:cost}, which means function-specific tuning is not economical for them.

-For those functions whose invocation rate cannot qualify equation~\ref{eq:cost}, only infrastructure optimization can help to reduce their cold-start overhead.
-One successful optimization example from the provider is AWS Lambda, which published its optimization of function creation and container loading in a recent paper~\cite{brooker2023demand}.
-The design of AWS lambda assumes that serverless instances are highly cacheable, in which most scaling is driven by a smaller number of images, and the images are based on common base layers.
-With a three-tier caching system and container deduplication, AWS can cold start a 10~GB serverless container within 50~ms. Thus, the loading and booting of the container are lightweight in current commercial serverless systems.
+For functions whose invocation rates do not meet the tuning criterion in Equation~\ref{eq:cost}, only cross-function optimizations are feasible.
+One successful example is AWS Lambda~\cite{brooker2023demand}, which employs a three-tier caching system and container deduplication to load a 10\,GB serverless container in just 50\,ms. Such optimizations are applicable to all serverless functions, regardless of invocation frequency.

-In this paper, we hope WarmSwap can further extend the infrastructure optimization for the benefit of the many serverless functions that can not apply function-specific tuning.
+In this paper, we aim for HotSwap to further enhance cross-function optimization, benefiting serverless functions where function-specific tuning is not economically viable.